wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_7.md

 Azure SDK 2.7 is only supported in Visual Studio 2015 and Visual Studio 2013.
 [Azure SDK 2.6](/downloads/) is the last supported SDK for Visual Studio 2012.

-For detailed information about this release, see [Azure SDK 2.7 announcement post](https://azure.microsoft.com/blog/2015/07/20/announcing-the-azure-sdk-2-7-for-net/) and [Azure SDK 2.7.1 announcement post](https://azure.microsoft.com/zh-cn/blog/announcing-the-azure-sdk-2-7-1-for-net/).
+For detailed information about this release, see [Azure SDK 2.7 announcement <!-- deleted by customization post](https://azure.microsoft.com/blog/2015/07/20/announcing-the-azure-sdk-2-7-for-net/) --><!-- keep by customization: begin --> post](https://azure.microsoft.com/zh-cn/blog/2015/07/20/announcing-the-azure-sdk-2-7-for-net/) <!-- keep by customization: end --> and [Azure SDK 2.7.1 announcement post](https://azure.microsoft.com/zh-cn/blog/announcing-the-azure-sdk-2-7-1-for-net/).

 ##Azure SDK for .NET 2.7